shoenseiwaso/ConsensysAcademy/Shopfront/README.md

 Given time constraints for this project, I did not implement stretch goals of cross-token payment nor any sort of web interface.
 Co-payment by multiple parties, merchant contracts and a separate SKU library are implemented in a hub/spoke model.

 The contracts were tested manually via Remix.
-See below for a sample screenshot of product addition and payment events firing.
+See below for a sample screenshot of product addition and co-payment events firing.

 ![Debugging Shopfront contracts in Remix](shopfront-remix-testing.png)